 We will make it clear on that course web page if half-price concessions are available.
 If the course details page does not state late availability pricing is available then concession pricing is not available for that course.
 However, when we have grant funds available you are welcome to apply for a grant for all of courses, except for retreats.

-Late availability concession bookings must be taken over the phone – telephone the centre hosting the course.
+Late availability concession bookings must be taken over the phone – email the centre hosting the course to arrange this.
 The discount is not available via the Arvon website.

 Aged 18-25: Proof of age is required.
 Have a scan of your passport or driving licence ready to email to Arvon to confirm your age at the time of booking.
 You must first become a member of Arvon 18-25 – this is free and sign up is here.

-2018 grant recipients: Please telephone the centre hosting the late availability course you’d like to attend.
-We will check on our system that you received a grant in 2018.
+2019 grant recipients: Please email the centre hosting the late availability course you’d like to attend.
+We will check on our system that you received a grant in 2019.
 If confirmed, we can proceed with your booking.

 For those in receipt of UK state benefits: Only those in receipt of the following benefits can apply: